Pimples 101: The Do’s and Don’ts

 Instead of popping your pimples, DO:

 Ice the blemish for 10-15 minutes.
 Icing helps to reduce inflammation, which can make a pimple appear smaller and less red, and therefore, less noticeable.
+We love these cryo sticks from Biologique Recherche.

 Cleanse your face twice daily.
-Whether you suffer from acne or not, it is generally recommended that you wash your face two times a day—usually morning and night— with an acne cleanser.
+Whether you suffer from acne or not, it is generally recommended that you wash your face two times a day—morning and night— with an acne cleanser.
 Starting and ending your day with a face wash allows you to wipe off extra oil and bacteria on your skin without drying it out or irritating it.
 For acne-prone skin, it helps to use an acne wash that can directly target clogged pores, like Environ’s Sebu-Wash Gel Cleanser.

 The dynamic duo of tea tree and salicylic acid combine to help reduce redness and inflammation while also decongesting pores and gently exfoliating the skin.